Kamikoto Knives Review

 Kamikoto’s Senshi knife set includes two of the most important knives in your kitchen, a 10-inch chef’s knife and a 5.5-inch utility knife.
-Not pictured here, but it also comes with its own wooden display stand.
-Displaying these in your kitchen will surely impress your guests!
-Don’t worry, as you can see above, it also comes complete with a storage box to keep your knives safe if you chose not to keep them out and show them off.
+It also comes complete with a storage box to keep your knives safe if you chose not to keep them out and show them off.

 The Senshi knife set is also part of the Genten series knives from Kamikoto, meaning they are made of the same awesome 420J2 Honshu Japanese steel as the Kanpeki knife set above.
 Again, it is our opinion that this is the better of Kamikoto’s steels for home chefs.
 While you certainly couldn’t go wrong by purchasing both of these sets, if you must choose between them, we feel this Senshi set is better suited fro those that prepare more Western-style foods and the Kanpeki set is better for those that prepare more Asian-inspired food.